karlamaria/salesforce_integration/README.md

 # salesforce_integration

-salesforce_integration is a app, deployed in Heroku, used only demonstrate de salesforceintegration Gem
+salesforce_integration is an app, deployed in Heroku, used only demonstrate de salesforceintegration Gem

 # Usage